Unless otherwise specified, events take place at The TAUNY Center.

 TAUNY's traditional music jams are open to good-natured folks interested in gathering with North Country neighbors to play old time fiddle tunes.
 All levels of musicians, singers, and step dancers are welcome.
 Toe tappin’ listeners are encouraged although they may be handed a pair of spoons or washboard before the eve is over!

-Jams will happen once a month in Fall 2014 (stay tuned for further details) from 7 to 8:30 p.m.
+Fall 2014 jams will happen on third Fridays in September, October, and November, from 7 to 8:30 p.m.
 They will be hosted by fiddler Gretchen Koehler and singer/guitarist Barb Heller, host of NCPR's String Fever.

 SAVE THE DATE